-SFCP Information

-SFCP Name Registered Crab Receiver Permit Number USCG Documentation Number ADF&G Processor Code (F Code) Current Estimated Market Value of SFCP and Equipment (\$) Replacement Value of SFCP and Equipment (\$) Owner Information Name of company, partnership, or sole proprietorship Business Telephone Number Business FAX Number Business E-mail address, if available Leaseholder Information (if applicable) Name of company, partnership, or sole proprietorship Business Telephone Number Business FAX Number Business E-mail address, if available NOTE: Any owner or leaseholder may appoint a cin the EDR.
-The designated representative is the relating to data required in the EDR. designated representative to respond to questions primary contact person for the DCA on issues Person Completing this Report (check one) Owner (If your name and address are the same nan block above, the information does not need to be re ☐ Leaseholder (If your name and address are the sam Information block above, the information does not no eed to be repeated here) ☐ Designated Representative (complete information b elow) Title Ivanic Tiuc Business Number Telephone Business FAX Number Business E-mail address (if available)
+SFCP Information SFCP Name Registered Crab Receiver Permit Number USCG Documentation Number ADF&G Processor Code (F Code) Current Estimated Market Value of SFCP and Equipment (\$) Replacement Value of SFCP and Equipment (\$) Owner Information Name of company, partnership, or sole proprietorship Business Telephone Number Business FAX Number Business E-mail address, if available Leaseholder Information (if applicable) Name of company, partnership, or sole proprietorship realing of company, paralolomp, or colo propriotolomp Business Telephone Number Business FAX Number Business E-mail address, if available NOTE : Any owner or leaseholder may appoint a d in the EDR.
+The designated representative is the relating to data required in the EDR.
+Person Completing this Report (check one) Owner (If your name and address are the same nam block above, the information does not need to be rep ☐ Leaseholder (If your name and address are the sam Information block above, the information does not need to be a second or ☐ Designated Representative (complete information be Name Title Business Number Telephone Business FAX Number Business E-mail address (if available) I